shayanimam/nasa-spaceapp/README.md

 # NASA SpaceApp Challenge 2020

-User friendly webapp that allows users to get a visual representation of satalite data
+User friendly webapp that allows users to get a visual representation of satalite data, you can check out the site [here](https://spysly.github.io/nasa-spaceapp/).

 ## Index
 [Demo](#demo)